-The barbell is not an inherently bad tool.
+The barbell is not an inherently dangerous tool.
 Use of the barbell requires thoughtful consideration, good teaching progressions and proper athlete preparation.
+Coaches should use the barbell like a scalpel, not a sledge hammer; and build a comprehensive and varied toolbox.
 And so my goal is to help coaches develop that part of their coaching literacy, so they may know when a barbell might be appropriate.
 There is pressure to use bars in facilities where they are so ubiquitous.
-We must give coaches the competence -- and confidence -- to see how other modalities and implements can serve athletes to meet high-level sport demands, and support the preparation of beginner through elite athletes.
-Coaches shoulde use the barbell like a scalpel, not a sledge hammer; and build a comprehensive and varied toolbox.
+We must give coaches the competence -- and confidence -- to see how other modalities and implements can serve athletes, whether it is to meet high-level sport demands or support the preparation of a novice athlete.

 There must be no zealotry in either direction, for or against the barbell.
-There must be advocacy for the athlete; respect for the demands of sport and the context of every situation.
-There must be comprehensive education on holistic programming and the importance of doing your due diligence with every athlete and team situation.
-There must be better design, equipment selection and layout of facilities to support a wide spectrum of programming styles and tools.
+There must be advocacy for the athlete, respect for the demands of sport and consideration of the context of every situation.
+There must be comprehensive education on holistic programming.
+There must be better design of, equipment selection for and layout of facilities to support a wide spectrum of programming needs.

 The professionalism of Strength & Conditioning in this country depends on our capacity to conduct ourselves with dignity and sincerity; ego and machismo must go.
 We must be teachers who operate in spaces that are classrooms, with any and all tools that might be necessary.
 We don't have to get out of the weight room.
 We must evolve from the old stereotypes of what the weight room has been, who resides in it and how they behave.
 We must create environments that support the physical education, physical literacy and physical preparation of all athletes.
 We must leave our athletes with the life-time skills of self-care and self-confidence in their physical selves.
 They deserve a positive relationship with exercise and resistance training.
 And that relationship might include a barbell and it might not.
 That should be up to each person and circumstance.